Data-Efficient Fine-Tuning of Vision-Language Models for Diagnosis of Alzheimer's Disease: Experiment

 In our fine-tuning process, we use the public Alzheimer’s Disease Neuroimaging Initiative (ADNI) dataset~\cite{ADNI}.
 A set of 1,504 3D T1-weighted MRI scans from 407 subjects is used to fine-tune Med-VLMs.
 These subjects include 107 normal controls (NC), 134 individuals with mild cognitive impairment (MCI) and 166 diagnosed with AD.
 Further demographic information is summarized in Table~\ref{tab:dataset}.
 Each MRI scan undergoes the following preprocessing steps: denoising, bias field correction, skull stripping, affine registration to a standard template, rescaling to a 128$\times$128$\times$128 volume, and normalization to the [0, 1] range~\cite{ouyang2021self}.
 As for MMSE scores in this dataset, the values range from 2 to 30.

-During evaluation, we assess all methods on two AD datasets.
-First, we evaluate on the ADNI dataset using 268 MRI scans from 79 subjects who are not included in fine-tuning, comprising 21 NC, 33 MCI, and 25 AD cases.
-Second, we evaluate on a subset of the Open Access Series of Imaging Studies~(OASIS-2) dataset~\cite{marcusoasis}, which contains 160 MRIs from 60 subjects (30 AD, 30 NC).
-This setup allows for assessing the model's zero-shot generalizability on an unseen dataset, albeit for a binary classification task.
+During evaluation, we assess all methods on three AD datasets.
+First, we evaluate on the ADNI dataset using 268 MRI scans from 79 subjects who are not included in fine-tuning, comprising 21 NC, 33 MCI, and 25 AD.
+Second, to assess the model's zero-shot generalizability on an unseen dataset, we evaluate on a balanced subset of the OASIS-2 dataset~\cite{marcusoasis}, which contains 160 MRIs from 60 subjects (30 demented, 30 non-demented), and on a subset of the AIBL dataset~\cite{fowler2021fifteen}, which contains 150 MRIs (50 NC, 50 MCI, and 50 dementia).